 We take the notion of social movement to refer to processes of collective action that are sustained across space and time, that reflect grievances around perceived injustices and that constitute a pursuit of alternative agendas (Escobar and Alvarez, 1992; Escobar, 1995).
 These processes are frequently multilocational and sometimes transnational, and are sustained more by shared grievances and discourses than by any clear form of articulating social structure.
-In this sense, movements are much more than individual organizations.
-However, organizations are an important part of movement processes.
-Indeed, movements frequently depend on formal organizations - in particular because their actions require financial, human, informational, social and other resources that more localized and/or informal social networks are unable to mobilize (Crossley, 2002; McAdam et al., 1988, 2001; Ballard et al., 2005; 627; Andrews, 2001).
-Such resources can almost only be channeled by formal "social movement organizations," SMOs (McCarthy y Zald, 1977) - organizations such as NGOs, churches, student bodies, formal peasant or ethnic associations, university groups etc. Furthermore, just as movements might be multilocational and transnational, so these SMOs may also exist at a range of geographical scales.
+In this sense, movements are much more than individual organisations.
+However, organisations are an important part of movement processes.
+Indeed, movements frequently depend on formal organisations - in particular because their actions require financial, human, informational, social and other resources that more localised and/or informal social networks are unable to mobilise (Crossley, 2002; Ballard et al., 2005: 627).
+Such resources can almost only be channeled by formal "social movement organisations," SMOs (McCarthy y Zald, 1977) - organisations such as NGOs, churches, student bodies, formal peasant or ethnic associations, university groups etc. Furthermore, just as movements might be multilocational and transnational, so these SMOs may also exist at a range of geographical scales.
 This is certainly the case in contemporary movements contesting extractive industries.
 Even when their campaigns are focused on territorial transformations in a given location, these movements often bring together local, national and international actors (cf. Keck and Sikkink, 1998).
 Such actors play an important role in keeping movements "moving" - by maintaining debates, supporting events nurturing leaders and sustaining networks during those periods when movement activity has slowed down.
-Such organizations also play important roles in forming movement discourses, although if different SMOs have distinct ideas of how movement discourse should evolve they can end up pulling a movement in different directions (c.f.
+Such organisations also play important roles in forming movement discourses, although if different SMOs have distinct ideas of how movement discourse should evolve they can end up pulling a movement in different directions (c.f.
 McCarthy y Zald, 1977).